-On my recent visit, I restrained myself from falling into the trap of the white monument of the mausoleum that lures the visitors and engulfs them by its awesomeness.
-Instead, I ventured and explored the red-sandstone structures that stood majestically in silence across the complex.
+On my recent visit, I restrained myself from falling into the trap of the white monument of the mausoleum that lures and engulfs visitors with its awesomeness.
+Instead, I ventured across the complex and explored the red-sandstone structures that stood majestically in silence.

 It’s said that many dignitaries often visited the Taj Mahal for its beauty even when the Mughals were ruling India.
 They were supposedly housed and entertained at the ‘Jawab’.